 Direct communications concerning electronic data transfer to be held between Program Administrator IT personnel and their IT counterparts for the Contractor may be held so long as no other Program Administrator staff that manage or staff the program is participating in the meeting in any way, including as an inactive participant.

 Contract issues that extend beyond the study start date.
-Utility purchasing agents may communicate with the Contractor for the purpose of resolving contract issues that do not in any way affect the study or outcomes.
+Utility purchasing agents may communicate with the Contractor for the purpose of resolving contract or invoice issues that do not in any way affect the study or outcomes.

 Contractors will be fully apprised of these requirements and must agree to adhere to them.